dell/csm-docs/content/docs/replication/deployment/powerscale.md

 5. Return to the source array.
 Enable the source-side SyncIQ policy.
 Edit its schedule from `Manual` to `When source is modified`.
 Set the time delay for synchronization as appropriate.
 #### Failback - Discard Source

-Information on performing a failback while taking changes made to the original target can be found in this [SyncIQ document.](https://infohub.delltechnologies.com/l/dell-powerscale-synciq-architecture-configuration-and-considerations/failback-14) The detailed steps are as follows:
+Information on the methodology for performing a failback while taking changes made to the original target can be found in relevant PowerScale SyncIQ documentation.
+The detailed steps are as follows:

 1. Log in to the source PowerScale array.
 Navigate to the `Data Protection > SyncIQ` page and select the `Policies` tab.
 2. Edit the source-side SyncIQ policy's schedule from `When source is modified` to `Manual`.
 3. Log in to the target PowerScale array.
 Navigate to the `Data Protection > SyncIQ` page and select the `Policies` tab.
 4. Delete the target-side SyncIQ policy that has a name matching the SyncIQ policy undergoing failback.
 This is necessary to prevent conflicts when running resync-prep in the next step.
 5. On the source PowerScale array, enable the SyncIQ policy that is undergoing failback.
 On this policy, perform `Actions > Resync-prep`.
 This will create a new SyncIQ policy on the target PowerScale array, matching the original SyncIQ policy with an appended *_mirror* to its name.
+Wait until the policy being acted on is disabled by the resync-prep operation before continuing.
 6. On the target PowerScale array's `Policies` tab, perform `Actions > Start job` on the *_mirror* policy.
 Wait for this synchronization to complete.
 7. On the source PowerScale array, switch from the `Policies` tab to the `Local targets` tab.
-Find the local target policy that matches the SyncIQ policy being failed over and perform `Actions > Allow writes`.
+Find the local target policy that matches the SyncIQ policy undergoing failback and perform `Actions > Allow writes`.
 8. On the target PowerScale array, perform `Actions > Resync-prep` on the *_mirror* policy.
+Wait until the policy on the source side is re-enabled by the resync-prep operation before continuing.
 9. On the target PowerScale array, delete the *_mirror* SyncIQ policy.
 10. On the target PowerScale array, manually recreate the original SyncIQ policy that was deleted in step 4.
 This will require filepaths, RPO, and other details that can be obtained from the source-side SyncIQ policy.
 Its name **must** match the source-side SyncIQ policy.
+Its source directory will be the source-side policy's *target* directory, and vice-versa.
+Its target host will be the source PowerScale array endpoint.
 11. Ensure that the target-side SyncIQ policy that was just created is **Enabled.** This will create a Local Target policy on the source side.
 If it was not created as Enabled, enable it now.
 12. On the source PowerScale array, select the `Local targets` tab.
 Perform `Actions > Allow writes` on the source-side Local Target policy that matches the SyncIQ policy undergoing failback.
 13. Disable the target-side SyncIQ policy.
 14. On the source PowerScale array, edit the SyncIQ policy's schedule from `Manual` to `When source is modified`.
 Set the time delay for synchronization as appropriate.
-15. On the source PowerScale array, enable the SyncIQ policy.

 ### Supported Replication Actions
 The CSI PowerScale driver supports the following list of replication actions: